intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/rayonspark.md

     extra_executor_memory_for_ray="10g")
 ```

-- [Optional] If you don't have a yarn cluster, this can also be tested locally by creating `SparkContext`
+- [Optional] If you don't have a yarn cluster, this can also be tested locally by creating a SparkContext
 with `init_spark_on_local`:

 ```python